CityOfZion/neo-php/README.md

 # neo-php
-A NEO RPC wrapper in PHP
+This project aims to be a full Neo library written in PHP

 ## A Lot work in progress :)